Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Once you're suitably caffeinated, walk southeast about 20 minutes from the cafe until you reach the entrance to Julia Davis Park, the location of your next stop: the Boise Art Museum (BAM).

-This small but charming art deco-style museum has a wonderful array of fascinating exhibitions centred around contemporary realism, ceramics and fine art, as well as a hands-on activity area for children.
+This small but charming art deco-style museum has a wonderful array of fascinating exhibitions centered around contemporary realism, ceramics and fine art, as well as a hands-on activity area for children.
 There's also a cool sculpture garden out back.

 Entry costs $6 for adults and $3 for children between first and 12th grade.